The Parable of the Sower Revisited - prayer coach

 Our Application to the Parable of the Sower

-The Holy Spirit is the one who convicts of sin.
-As our friends and disciples love Jesus and pursue Him, we need to trust the work of the Holy Spirit as we sow good seed.
-It is the truth that sets us free, therefore, we need more good seed to release us from the effects of the bad seed.
+The Holy Spirit assumes the role of convicting us of sin.
+As we journey alongside our friends and disciples, as they love Jesus and pursue Him, we must trust the work of the Holy Spirit while we sow good seed.
+The truth is what sets us free, so we need an abundance of good seed to counteract the effects of the bad seed.
 Lies are replaced by truth.
-Evil is overcome by good.
-Fear is driven out by love.
+Evil succumbs to good.
+Fear dissipates in the presence of love.

-May we go forth and sow the message of God’s kingdom.
-Let us speak the love of God into every circumstance.
+Let us, then, venture forth and sow the message of God’s kingdom.
+In every circumstance, let us speak the language of God’s love.
 In every conversation, may we speak only what is helpful for building others up according to their needs, that it may benefit those who listen.
 This is how we sow good seed.